“At that price, Rewe should have been bankrupt long ago”

 “It’s funny, given the prices, Rewe should have been in bankruptcy for a long time?”

 More and more Austrians seem to be discovering the German border supermarkets.
 “Was shopping in Germany (Lindau) today.
 You save something and not just with the cucumber,” writes one user.
 He shows a sign from the vegetable shelf.
 The cucumber costs 49 cents there.
-“It’s funny, given the prices, Rewe should have been bankrupt a long time ago,” was one reaction (which continued with an angry statement on politics and started a corresponding debate).
+“It’s funny, considering the prices, Rewe should have been bankrupt a long time ago?” said one reaction (which continued with an angry statement on politics and started a corresponding debate).
 Mind you: The photo does not indicate whether it is at all rewe or another supermarket chain.
 Doesn’t look like Rewe.

 “I’ve been shopping in Italy/Slovenia for a while.
 Everything is cheaper too,” writes another and is promptly asked for tips.
 Another notes: Cucumbers for 49 cents are not uncommon in Austria either.
 “I saw cucumbers for 49 cents at Hofer’s yesterday.
 From Hungary.
 Wtf.”